nexusformat/definitions/manual/source/classes/base_classes/optical-spectroscopy-structure.rst

     :ref:`NXmonochromator`
       A monochromator is often used to energetically disperse the scattered or emitted light.

-    :ref:`NXlens_opt`
-       Description of an optical lens.

-    :ref:`NXwaveplate`
-       A waveplate or retarder.

     :ref:`NXsensor`
        Specify external parameters that have influenced the sample such as